communityfoodsystems/cfs-wiki/README.md

 Please visit our [CFS Main Chat Channel](https://chat.collectivesensecommons.org/agora/channels/cfs-community-food-systems---main-channel) and say hello!

+If you have any questions or suggestions, please reach out to us in the channel.

 ## CFS Weekly Planning Meeting

 - Tuesdays 9-10:30 am (PT)